gene-code/GCToolBar/README.md

 2. Add a placeholder UIView in your storyboard where you want the bar to appear.
 Add the constraints accordingly.
 Connect IBOutlet of this view into your header file.
 3. `#import "GCToolBar.h"` in your header file.
-4. Implement the GCToolBarDelegate.
+4. Implement the `GCToolBarDelegate`.
-5. In viewDidLoad of your viewController, add the following code to create the toolbar:
+5. In `viewDidLoad` of your viewController, add the following code to create the toolbar:

-    `// define the colors
+    // define the colors
     NSArray *colors = @[[UIColor grayColor],//GC_BUTTON_COLOR,
                         [UIColor lightGrayColor],//GC_BUTTON_BORDER_COLOR,
                         [UIColor cyanColor],//GC_BUTTON_INDICATOR,